Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-eTALbWgKmuE.md

 # [November 10th, 2020 Livestream](../2020-11-10.md)
 ## Q&A: Randomising nodes?
 https://www.youtube.com/watch?v=eTALbWgKmuE
-This question was possibly duplicated with a more recent answer: [September 28th, 2021 Livestream Q&A: Are randomised Ore node spawns still on the table in the future?](./yt-XNZVUKgcCmI.md) [https://www.youtube.com/watch?v=XNZVUKgcCmI](https://www.youtube.com/watch?v=XNZVUKgcCmI)
+This question was possibly duplicated with a more recent answer: [December 7th, 2021 Livestream Q&A: Can there be an option when creating a new game to randomise Resources?](./yt-CfQq9j6DEt0.md) [https://www.youtube.com/watch?v=CfQq9j6DEt0](https://www.youtube.com/watch?v=CfQq9j6DEt0)

 ### Topics